david-wells-1/jenkins-terraform-pipeline/README.md

 ### Setup ###

 The ```build.sh``` file can be used to install Jenkins running on Centos7; within a Development environment.
-Docker is installed as the pipeline uses runs terraform in a Docker container
+Docker is installed as the pipeline will run terraform in a Docker container

 The Jenkins URL is ```http://<host-ip-address>:8080```

-The initial admin password to login to Jenkins can be found at: ```/var/lib/jenkins/secrets/initialAdminPassword```
+Run this command to git the initial admin password to login to Jenkins: ```cat /var/lib/jenkins/secrets/initialAdminPassword```

 Post installation of Jenkins, manually install the recommended plugins and the Blue Ocean plugin